-Owner, grower, producer for Lone Star Olive Ranch.
+I am an owner, grower and producer for Lone Star Olive Ranch, near Madisonville.
 I campaigned extensively for legislative action at the Capitol and met with congressional members seeking support for the Texas olive industry, and helped craft writing outlines for the interim charge.
-I work with new and existing growers to improve cultivation and management practices in Texas and Arizona.
+I work with new and existing growers to improve cultivation and management practices in Texas and California.

 Stephen Janak – Ad Hoc Board Member

-Stephen Janak is an Extension Program Specialist with Texas A&M AgriLife Extension, working on The Sustainable Fruit Project.
-This project aims to determine the sustainability and economic feasibility of perennial fruit crops while also working to improve and expand production in Texas.
+Stephen is an Extension Program Specialist with Texas A&M AgriLife Extension, working on The Sustainable Fruit Project.
+This project aims to determine the sustainability and economic feasibility of perennial fruit crops, while also working to improve and expand production in Texas.
 He has earned a BS degree from Texas A&M University and is currently pursuing a PhD in Horticulture.
-Stephen has been working closely with the olive industry since 2018, developing educational programs and working directly with olive growers to solve horticulture-related problems and provide advice.
-He also conducts the Texas Coordinated Olive Variety Trial, which tests 19 different olive varieties, and conducts on-farm olive research projects.
+Stephen has been working closely with the olive industry since 2018, developing educational programs, working directly with olive growers to solve horticulture- related problems and providing advice.
+He also conducts the Texas Coordinated Olive Variety Trial, which tests many different olive varieties, along with on-farm olive research projects.